Need for Speed: Underground 2

 Need for Speed: Underground 2 is a 2004 racing video game developed by EA Black Box and published by Electronic Arts.
 It is the eighth installment in the Need for Speed series and the direct sequel to Need for Speed: Underground.
-It was developed for Microsoft Windows, GameCube, PlayStation 2, and Xbox.
-Game Boy Advance and Nintendo DS versions were developed by Pocketeers, and a PlayStation Portable version, titled Need for Speed: Underground Rivals, was developed by Team Fusion.
-Another version for mobile phones was also developed.
+It was developed for Windows, GameCube, PlayStation 2, and Xbox.
+Game Boy Advance and Nintendo DS versions were developed by Pocketeers.
+Another version for mobile phones was also developed by Ideaworks Game Studio.
 Like its predecessor, it was also commercially successful, selling around 11 million copies worldwide and breaking sales records in the United Kingdom.

 The game entails tuning cars for street races, resuming the Need for Speed: Underground storyline.
 Need for Speed: Underground 2 provides several new features, such as broader customization, new methods of selecting races, set in a city known as Bayview.
-Brooke Burke is the voice of Rachel Teller, the person who guides the player throughout the game.
+The game stars Brooke Burke as the voice of Rachel Teller - who guides the player throughout the game - and David Palffy as Caleb Reece, the game's main antagonist.
 The game's storyline is presented in a comic book strip.
 The Nintendo DS port introduces a new feature in which the player can design custom decals to adorn any vehicle in the game.

 Plot

-The story begins after the player has beaten Eddie and his street racing gang, "The Eastsiders", along with Melissa in Olympic City and is now revered as the best street racer in Olympic City.
-After a race, the player is called by an unidentified man with an "invitation" to join his team and that he "is not taking no for an answer".
-The player ends the call without answering and starts driving to a party but is ambushed by a Hummer H2 that rams his Nissan Skyline GT-R, wrecking it.
+The story takes place after the initial events of Underground, shortly after the player beats Eddie and his street racing gang The Eastsiders in Olympic City, along with Melissa.
+Revered as the best street racer in Olympic City, the player wins a race while driving a blue Nissan Skyline GT-R and promptly receives a call from an unidentified individual with an "invitation" to join his team, followed by a threat explicitly disclaiming that he is not "taking no for an answer".
+Angered, the player immediately hangs up the call and drives to a celebratory party; while talking to Samantha on the phone, they are blinded and ambushed by a Hummer H2 from a dark alley, which rams and wrecks their Skyline.
 A man with a scythe tattoo on his hand calls to confirm that he "took care of a problem".

-Six months later, the player boards a plane to Bayview with a good luck note from Samantha that also refers to her friend, Rachel Teller.
-The player arrives in Bayview, buys his first car using the money provided by the insurance on his totaled Nissan Skyline, and starts racing again.
-The player soon gains fame and sponsorship deals from winning races and attracts the attention of "The Wraiths" and their leader, Caleb Reece.
-Caleb is revealed to be the driver of the Hummer that wrecked the player's car in Olympic City.